SquintRook/Monte-Carlo-simulation/README.md

 # Monte-Carlo-simulation
-This repo consists of function performing simulation with monte carlo method and some helping scripts
+Function performing simulation with monte carlo method and some helping scripts